kr-jschoi/jongseo.github.io/content/project/velocity_planning/index.md

 ---
-title: Development of a jerk-minimized velocity planning module using a spatial-temporal map for autonomous vehicles.
+title: A jerk-minimized velocity planning module using a spatial-temporal map for autonomous vehicles.
 summary:
 tags:
   - Autonomous Driving